Why Should Your Child Learn To Code?

 They share both their successes as well as their failures.
 Together they learn that computer programs almost never work perfectly the first time and through the process of collaborative debugging, students build resilience and learn to accept friendly but constructive criticism that eventually helps them achieve their goals.

-Coding hones Communication skills.
+Prolonged involvement in Coding hones Communication skills.

 In Power of Coding students communicate and review their creations collectively.